Chief Public Health Officer

 The Environmental Health division aims to protect residents, workers, and students from environmental threats that can lead to poor health.
 Program areas include childhood asthma, lead poisoning, indoor air quality, mosquito-borne diseases, and hazardous materials and waste.
 The unit also enforces certain local and state public health regulations.

 Leigh Mansberger, Regional Manager of Emergency Preparedness, Region 4b

 The Cambridge Public Health Department and other first responders lead the city’s public health disaster preparedness efforts.
 The Emergency Preparedness division is focused on health emergencies that could potentially harm many people, such as pandemic flu.
 The division is also responsible for preparing Cambridge Health Alliance hospitals and primary care sites for major emergencies, and coordinating preparedness activities for Massachusetts Emergency Preparedness Region 4b.

 Susan Kilroy-Ames, MPH

-Manager, Epidemiology and Data Services
+Director, Epidemiology and Data Services